Dr. Ian Drumm

 School of Science, Engineering and Environment

 After graduating from the University of Leeds with a BSc in Physics in 1989, I worked for Kernel Technology as a software engineer and consultant for numerous clients such as Xerox, ICL, Uniplex, Luncheon Vouchers and the M.O.D.
 In 1999 I completed a PhD in Acoustics at the University of Salford, developing computer models to predict the propagation of sound in architectural spaces.
 I subsequently worked for the Manchester Visualisation Centre at the University of Manchester.
-I am currently a Lecturer for the School of Computing, Science and Engineering at the University of Salford.
+I am currently a Senior Lecturer for the School of Computing, Science and Engineering at the University of Salford.

 Areas of research